-Mariana Uliță, auxiliary AMI trainer, Children’s House level, President of Montessori Institute of Bucharest
+Mariana Uliță, AMI trainer, Children’s House level, President of Montessori Institute of Bucharest

 Diana graduated from the Academy of Economic Studies.
 Since she was studying, she was passionate about the NGO sector and was involved in numerous projects in different fields: environment, non-formal education, social entrepreneurship, social-professional integration.